blinkenstephanie/apex-solana-pumpswap-launcher/README.md

 > **How to use it:** go to [apexlauncher.fun](https://apexlauncher.fun) and run launches/trades there.
 > **Pricing:** **0.8%** fee.
-> **Not for sale as source:** this is not a 3 SOL download, not an open-source pack, and not a public app repo dump.
+> **Not for sale as source:** this is not a  download, not an open-source pack, and not a public app repo dump.

 ---